jarviscanada/jarvis_data_eng_AnthonyInthavong/linux_sql/README.md

 The Jarvis Linux Cluster Administration (LCA) team manages a Linux cluster of nodes/servers which are running CentOS 7.
 These servers are internally connected through a switch and able to communicate through internal IPv4 addresses.

 ## Database Modelling
-- host_info
-Stores Hardware Specific data
+- host_info: Stores Hardware Specific data

 |Column                |Type             | Description                     |Example                       |
 |--------------------|---------------|-------------------------------|-----------------------------|